Yellow Ribbon Program

 Getting Started at the University of Scranton:

 The first step in enrolling at The University of Scranton is to apply for admission through the Admissions Office.
 In nearly all cases, veterans are evaluated as transfer or adult students.
 For further information, contact Debbie Lipinski at 570-941-4839 or Deborah.Lipinski@scranton.edu.

 After you have been accepted and have confirmed that you will attend, you need to provide the following to the Financial Aid Office.

-- Every term: You need to complete the University's online Veterans Request for Certification Form and submit it to the Financial Aid Office prior to each semester or tern for which you wish to use your Veterans Education Benefits.
+- Every term: You need to complete the University's online Veterans Request for Certification Form and submit it to the Financial Aid Office prior to each semester or term for which you wish to use your Veterans Education Benefits.
 Submission of this form prompts the Financial Aid Office to certify to the VA that you are enrolled so that the VA may issue the benefits for which you are eligible.
 (The VA makes all determinations of your eligibility.
 You must be registered for courses in the term before the Financial Aid Office can certify your enrollment.)

 To access The Veterans Request for Certification Form: